github/codeql/docs/language/learn-ql/python/taint-tracking.rst

 Analyzing data flow and tracking tainted data in Python
 =======================================================

-You can use CodeQL to track the flow of data through a Python program to its use.
+You can use CodeQL to track the flow of data through a Python program.
 Tracking user-controlled, or tainted, data is a key technique for security researchers.

 About data flow and taint tracking
 ----------------------------------